loki4j/loki-logback-appender/docs/docus/docs/migration.md

 |structuredMetadata|off|level=%level<br/>thread=%thread<br/>logger=%logger<br/>\*=%%mdc<br/>\*=%%kvp|
 |message.pattern|l=%level c=%logger{20} t=%thread %msg %ex|\[%thread\] %logger{20} - %msg%n|

-If you are not happy with the new default values, feel free to override them in you config.
+If you are not happy with the new default values, feel free to override them in the config.

 #### Key-value pairs in labels and structured metadata now separated by new line

 Previously Loki4j offered a setting `format.label.pairSeparator` that was `,` (comma) by default.
-In v2.0.0 this separator is `\n` (new line), `\r` (carriage return), or any combination of them.
+In v2.0.0 the separator is `\n` (new line), `\r` (carriage return), or any combination of them.
 And it's no longer configurable.

 For example, you would need to change your old-style labels and structured metadata configuration from: